How can we understand dream symbols? Find out why the bible is the best dream dictionary – and it’s free!

 What are dream symbols?

-What we are really talking about is those elements that pop up in our dreams.
+By dream symbols, what we are really talking about is those elements that appear in our dreams.
 They could be people, places, buildings, objects, colours, numbers, etc. What does a red car mean, or a horse, for example?

 In any given dream there will be symbols that feature prominently, and we will need to understand them in order to make sense of the dream.